puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 Yes, you can configure Microsoft Edge to use a master preferences file.

- A master preferences file lets you configure default settings when Microsoft Edge is deployed.
+A master preferences file lets you configure default settings for a browser user profile when Microsoft Edge is deployed.
 You can also use a master preferences file to apply settings on computers that aren't managed by a device management system.
 These settings are applied to the user’s profile the first time the user runs the browser.
 After the user runs the browser, changes to the master preferences file aren’t applied.
 A user can change settings from the master preferences in the browser.
 If you want to make a setting mandatory or change a setting after the first run of the browser, you must use a policy.

 A master preferences file lets you to customize many different settings and preferences for the browser, including those shared with other Chromium based browsers and specific to Microsoft Edge.
 Policy related preferences can be configured using the master preferences file.
 In cases where a policy is set and there’s a corresponding master preference set, the policy setting takes precedence.